tokenring-ai/scheduler/README.md

 # @tokenring-ai/scheduler

-Schedule AI agents to run at specified intervals with a user-friendly JSON configuration.
+Schedule AI agents to run at specified intervals with comprehensive timing control and monitoring capabilities.

+## Overview

+The Scheduler service provides automated scheduling for AI agents with flexible timing options, runtime monitoring, and task state management.
+It integrates seamlessly with the TokenRing ecosystem through automatic service registration and provides real-time monitoring through chat commands.

 ## Installation